 The right hon.
 Gentleman mentioned the IFJ.
 Will he join me in paying tribute to the work of the IFJ and the NUJ?
 Does he agree that strong trade unions are a force for good in protecting democracy and freedom of expression?

 I do not always leap to say that trade unions are a force for good, but in this instance I absolutely agree with the hon.
 Lady.
 The International Federation of Journalists does great work alongside the other organisations that I mentioned.
-This is a priority area for non-governmental organisations and a lot of work is being done but, unfortunately, one reason is that the record is so poor at present.
+This is a priority area for non-governmental organisations and a lot of work is being done, but, unfortunately, one reason for that is that the record is so poor at present.

 I talked about countries that perhaps will not have come as a great surprise—places such as China, which has the worst record for imprisonment, and Afghanistan and Syria.
-Sadly, it is also happening in Europe.
+Sadly, this is also happening in Europe.
 I want particularly to mention the murder of Daphne Caruana Galizia in Malta at the end of October 2017, and the death of Jan Kuciak in Slovakia and Victoria Marinova in Bulgaria.
 The climate that provokes hostility towards journalism is, to some extent, encouraged by intemperate remarks from people who really should know better.
 I do not want to single out President Trump, but I think his attacks on journalism generally have not helped in this regard.
 When someone such as the President of Czech Republic holds up a mock assault rifle labelled “for journalists”, that clearly will lead to a climate in which journalists have reason to fear.

 Does the right hon.
-Gentleman agree that even in this country we have to be very careful what we say about our attitudes to journalists, as to politicians and everyone else.
-As a former journalist, I am well aware that one of the prerequisites for the job is the willingness to put yourself at risk in order to uncover public injustice in this country and abroad.
+Gentleman agree that even in this country we have to be very careful what we say about our attitudes to journalists, as to politicians and everyone else?
+As a former journalist, I am well aware that one of the prerequisites for the job is the willingness to put yourself at risk to uncover public injustice in this country and abroad.
 Perhaps we need to be very wary in this country, as elsewhere in Europe, about the intemperate language we use.

 I agree with the hon.
 Lady.
 Like almost everyone in this House I suspect, I have had occasion to be deeply unhappy about some of the things that journalists have done, but I recognise that freedom of the press is a vital component of a free society.
 Therefore, to some extent we have to take the reports that we do not like alongside those that we do.